The Hits (radio station): Marlborough 96.9FM

 Originally branded as Radio Marlborough, this station was first launched in 1965 as 2ZE broadcasting on 1540AM.
 The station moved to 1539 am in 1978 and then became Radio Marlborough.
 A relay to Picton was also established in 1981, also on 1539 am, but in 1993 moved to 1584 am.
 Radio Marlborough began broadcasting on 96.9FM in 1991.
 The station became Classic Hits Radio Marlborough in 2001 and at the same time the AM frequency was used to launch Radio Sport in the Marlborough region.

 The station is located in Cavalier House on Market Street, Blenheim.
 The main transmitter is located in the Wither Hills, 4 km south-southwest of Blenheim, with a second transmitter broadcasting on 89.1FM in the Picton area.

 During its time as The Hits the station had a local day show which then became a breakfast show.
 Scott Radovanovich presented the local breakfast show across Marlborough as well as Nelson until it was replaced with the Auckland-based breakfast show towards the end of 2018.
 No local programming originates from the Blenheim studios.

 West Coast

 Formerly known as Radio Scenicland, launched in 1968 on 747 AM in Greymouth (callsign 3ZA), 1287 AM in Westport (callsign 3ZW) and 1521 AM in Reefton (callsign 3ZR), this station was part of the Community Radio Network.
 The station later became known as Scenicland FM after moving to the FM band in November 1992, then joined the Classic Hits network around 2001.
 Today the station can be heard on 90.9FM in Westport, 97.5FM in Reefton, 90.7 & 93.1FM in Greymouth, 97.1FM in Hokitika and 90.5FM in South Westland.
+This station is fully networked from Auckland with no local programming.